-Membership.
+Membership

-- (a) a Chair appointed by the Faculty Board of Clinical Medicine who shall be a member of the Regent House and a practising GMC-registered medical practitioner; - (b) one member appointed by the Faculty Board of Clinical Medicine who shall be a member of the Regent House and a practising GMC-registered medical practitioner; and - (c) one member appointed by the Faculty Board of Biology who shall be a member of the Regent House and not a GMC-registered medical practitioner. - 11.
+- 10. The FTP Committee shall comprise a minimum of three members: - (a) a Chair appointed by the Faculty Board of Clinical Medicine who shall be a member of the Regent House and a practising GMC-registered medical practitioner; - (b) one member appointed by the Faculty Board of Clinical Medicine who shall be a member of the Regent House and a practising GMC-registered medical practitioner; and - (c) one member appointed by the Faculty Board of Biology who shall be a member of the Regent House and not a GMC-registered medical practitioner. - 11.
 No member of the FTP Committee shall have had any material involvement or interest in respect of each individual case before the FTP Committee.
 All members of the FTP Committee shall be required to make a declaration of interest in the case. - 12.
 Members of the FTP Committee shall be appointed in the Michaelmas Term to serve for three years from 1 January following their appointment. - 13.
-The Faculty Boards of Clinical Medicine and Biology shall in addition jointly maintain a Fitness Fitness to to Practise Panel (FTP Panel).
-Every three years in the Michaelmas Term, or as necessary:
+The Faculty Boards of Clinical Medicine and Biology shall in addition jointly maintain a Fitness to Practise Panel (FTP Panel).
+Every three years in the Michaelmas Term, or as necessary: - (a) the Faculty Board of Clinical Medicine shall appoint to the FTP Panel at least six members of the Regent House qualifying for appointment to the FTP Committee under Regulation 10(b); - (b) the Faculty Board of Biology shall appoint to the FTP Panel at least six members of the Regent House qualifying for appointment to the FTP Committee under Regulation 10(c). - 14.
+In the event of a member of the FTP Committee appointed under Regulations 10(a) or 10(b)having a conflict of interest in any case, a replacement member qualifying for appointment to the FTP